Microbiology Courses for Undergraduates

 Microbiology majors must have a minimum of 36 credits in upper division microbiology with a 2.0 minimum GPA.
 All students must take MB 302, 303, 310, 311, 312 and MB 490.

-Major Four-Year Plan: This link provides a one-page printable summary of a typical Four-Year Plan.
-Checklist for the B.S.
-Degree in Microbiology: This link provides a pdf checklist that includes Skills, WIC, Perspectives, Difference, Power, and Discrimination, and Synthesis choices.
+Major Four-Year Plan: This link provides a one-page printable summary of a sample Four-Year Plan.

 Microbiology Minor Requirements

 All Microbiology minors are required to take MB 302, MB 303, MB 310, MB 311 and MB 312.
 The remaining 13 required hours must come from 400-level microbiology courses, including one 400-level laboratory course.
 Not more than 3 of these credit hours can come from MB 401.
 Other blanket courses cannot be used to satisfy the minor requirement.